 The costs of buying a home can include stamp duty for the property transfer and for the registration of your mortgage.

 Stamp duty is charged by state and territory governments so the amount you pay depends on the location of the property and its price.
 To find a stamp duty calculator relevant to your state or territory visit the Federal Government’s Money Smart website.
+Be aware that some states and territories offer concessions to first home buyers; generally the concessions are limited to first home purchases under a certain cost.

-The cost of buying a property can also include pest and building inspections It’s an extra expense but it could save you from hidden (and potentially costly) surprises after you’ve signed the contract of sale.
+The cost of buying a property can also include pest and building inspections.
+It’s an extra expense but it could save you from hidden (and potentially costly) surprises after you’ve signed the contract of sale.

 There are also legal costs for the transfer of a property from a vendor to a buyer.
-Most people would need the services of a conveyancer or solicitor to professionally and legally transfer ownership of the property you are buying.
+Most people will need the services of a conveyancer or solicitor to professionally and legally transfer ownership of the property you are buying.
 Your conveyancer or solicitor will also conduct property and title searches to ensure the seller is legally entitled to sell the property.

 There may be a range of fees levied by your lender such as application, valuation and settlement fees.
 Make sure you ask your lender or mortgage broker about these fees.
 You might also be required to pay for LMI, as well as building and contents insurance.
-There are also removalist fees, council and water rates to consider.

 Once you know your home loan borrowing power you'll have a better idea of what your next step will be.
 You’ll know the type of home you can afford and possible locations.